samuong1/FinalNvidiaProject/README.md

 **This is the final Nvidia Project for iDTech's AI and Machine Learning Academy with NVIDIA!**
 This project identifies dangerous objects, such as guns, bombs, and knives, and boxes them on a live camera feed in your browser.
 The repository contains the engine file and its dependancies.
-It does NOT contain training data or software (see "Running this project" below).
+It does NOT contain training data or software (see "Running This Project" below).
 This was built on a *Jetson Orin Nano*.
 You will also need a *webcam*.

 ![add image descrition here](direct image link here) IMAGE WILL GO HERE LATER, THIS IS A WIP GIVE ME A BREAK PLEASE D: